 Elsewhere I seemed to have wandered into a thoroughly casual and obvious putdown of the world beyond New York, an interesting compromise from the gallery that has shown both art with political messages and Will Bartlett's love-hate relationship for the hissing of summer lawns.
 Ann Agee surrounds her tabletop ceramics with crested mounds of hot pink.
 She could almost be taking the viewer into the world's largest snow globe, and I hate to ask who stands outside watching—or how I shall get the flakes off my clothing.
 The characters misbehave in reasonably mild ways, as perhaps you would, too, under those circumstances.
 Yet for all her distancing cutes, Agee claims to be exhibiting "the temporal realities of her own life."
 Then again, I call this Web site self-expression, too.

 Kevin Francis Gray prefers his figurines larger and ever so artistic.
 His shiny black, white, and silver sculptures aspire to such themes as a Madonna or the fall of Icarus, and it seems only to rub in their glibness that one could just as well mistake the latter for a lamentation over the dead Christ.
 Up close—well, not too close—one notices the expensive sneakers and other ghetto wear.
-As another visitor put it, Charles Ray meets Banks Violette, and one may as well throw in Jeff Koons and John Ahearn as well.
+As another visitor put it, Charles Ray meets Banks Violette, and one may as well throw in Jeff Koons with his balloon dogs and John Ahearn as well.
 I may have taken it all for snide parodies of art history and the south Bronx, but Gray is in fact using "timeless" themes to address the realities of his native London.
 The trouble, as with Ahearn, is that praise for actual ghetto pathology tends to appear some years later more as condescension.

 Bill Owens's photographs make me cynical about Chelsea nights versus the heartland, too, but at least the cynicism of his subjects keeps staring back as well, until they refuse to go away.
 He crosses America to capture a bride blowing through bubble gum, a Tupperware party that looks far older than the early 1970s despite the hairdos, a kid on a tricycle with a pretend shotgun, Ronald Reagan as a B actor presiding over a Christmas display from the TV set, or a "nude interracial love dance."
 His judgmental tone compared to Diane Arbus or Garry Winogrand manifests itself all too quickly, especially when paired with caption testimonials to suburban happiness.
 Yet I had to admit it: by the time I left, the sheer accumulation of images had created a frightening portrait.
 Do politicians create truths about terror by the same repetition?